Subarachnoid Haemorrhage Negligence Claims

 • Long-term care

-• House adaptations required
+• House and vehicle adaptations, if required

 • Therapy, equipment and aids